amsa-code/egc-api/README.md

 Notes:
 * A SARBroadcast has zero or one SARBroadcastArea.
 When a SARBroadcastArea is not specified the whole coverage area is assumed.
 * An MSI has zero or one Repetition.
 When a Repetition is not specified then the broadcast happens only once (there may still be the standard 6 minute echo).
+* An EGC satellite service provider should be able to map this model to C-Codes if desired (raise an issue if this is not the case)

 <img style="background-color:white" src="diagrams/msi-class-diagram.svg"/>